KennyMcGeoch/LeetCodeExercises/README.md

 1266.
 Minimum Time Visiting All Points (Easy)
 1281.
 Subtract the Product and Sum of Digits of an Integer (Easy) 1282.
-Group the People Given the Group Size They Belong To (Medium) 1290.
+Group the People Given the Group Size They Belong To (Medium) 1287.
+Element Appearing More Than 25% In Sorted Array (Easy) 1290.
 Convert Binary Number in a Linked List to Integer (Easy) 1293.
 Shortest Path in a Grid with Obstacles Elimination (Hard) 1306.
 Jump Game III (Medium)